Bahashem/ReactPortfolio/README.md

 Contribution
 Not at this time, however comments and suggestions welcomed.
+Help with this project was given from the Bootcamp instructor, TAs, tutors and colaboration with classmates as needed.

 License
 This project is licensed under the MIT License.